Starbucks Coffee College

 Day 2 – Coffee Roasting Facility

 Inside headquarters, there is a small roasting operation.
-Their small roaster can do 80-100 pounds of coffee at once.
+Their small roaster can roast 80-100 pounds of coffee at once.
 This is a lot compared to artisan micro-roasters, but nothing compared to their 1,000+ pound roaster in Kent, Washington.
-At the roasting facility, we got a roasting demonstration.
+We got a roasting demonstration at the roasting facility.

 Starbucks Pilot roaster at corporate headquarters

-The day before one of our instructors said that it takes between 9 and 12 minutes for a coffee roast.
-Now I am certainly no expert when it comes to roasting, but I do have 12 years of experience in home roasting.
+The day before, one of our instructors said that a coffee roast takes between 9 and 12 minutes.
+Now, I am certainly no expert when it comes to roasting, but I do have 12 years of experience in home roasting.
 To me, this seems fast, especially given the darker nature of the beans.
-I know for a fact that two of my favorite local roasters have longer roast times and lighter beans.
+Two of my favorite local roasters have longer roast times and lighter beans.
 The flavors are much more pronounced.

 Day 2 – Headquarters

 Before breaking for lunch, we received a presentation on the VIA Ready Brew coffee.
 They don’t like to use the term instant coffee, but it is instant coffee.
-Last year I tried the Colombia VIA and was impressed.
+Last year, I tried the Colombia VIA and was impressed.
 It would make a decent cup of coffee while traveling.
-Unfortunately, they shared the Italian Roast VIA with us.
-Charcoal flavored hot water.
+Unfortunately, they shared the Italian Roast VIA with us, which is charcoal-flavored hot water.

 Day 2 – Roy Street Coffee and Commencement

 In 2009, Starbucks opened two concept stores in Seattle.
 I had been to 15th Avenue Coffee and Tea but had yet to visit Roy Street.
-Roy Street is great looking coffee shop and their manager is a highly personable guy who was a great host.
-They served us lunch from a menu they designed and is not available at any other stores.
+Roy Street is a great-looking coffee shop, and its manager is a highly personable and great host.
+They served us lunch from a menu they designed, which is unavailable at any other store.
 It was much better food than is typically served in a normal Starbucks.
 But, honestly, all I care about is espresso.
 If I were to have a positive coffee experience during my Starbucks Coffee College, it would have to be from Roy Street.

 Roy Street Coffee is at 700 Broadway East, Seattle, WA

 I ordered a single-origin espresso that used their Mexican Shade Grown coffee.
 Unlike other Starbucks stores, this drink would not be made using a super-automatic machine.
 The shot would be pulled from a Synesso espresso machine.
 My shot was ground at the time I ordered.
-The barista dialed in the shot and I was handed an espresso in a ceramic (not paper) cup.
+The barista dialed in the shot, and I was handed an espresso in a ceramic cup (not paper).
 It was excellent.
-Tons of flavor and every bit the equal to other single-origin espresso shots I’ve had from the independent coffee shops in Seattle.
+It has tons of flavor and is every bit equal to other single-origin espresso shots I’ve had from independent coffee shops in Seattle.
 Roy Street delivered.
 If you want to see Starbucks at its best, visit Roy Street Coffee and Tea.

 My espresso from Roy Street Coffee.

 Starbucks Coffee College concluded with a graduation ceremony.
 My fellow students and I each received a green Starbucks apron and a diploma.
-Starbucks Coffee College was a great experience and although I am not their ideal customer, I am thankful they invited me to participate.
+It was a great experience, and although I am not their ideal customer, I am thankful they invited me to participate.

 Sources